richardverheyen/js-array-methods-exercise/README.md

-# Getting Started with Create React App
+# Getting Started with this project

+Run `npm install` or `yarn install` in the root of the project Run `npm start` or `yarn start` to start the development server using react-scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).